Doctor of Education in the Field of Educational Leadership and Administration

 Prerequisites: Master's Degree or similar

 - Statement of purpose ( 500-750 word essay).
 Please address the following topics:

 - Your rationale for seeking further qualification in the field of Educational Administration at GW.

 - What knowledge, skills, dispositions, or experiences in leadership will you bring to the program?
 What has prepared you to assume an administrative role?

 - Evidence of equity-focused teaching or leadership in your own classroom or across multiple classrooms.

 - Areas for growth you will seek to acquire during the program to prepare to be an effective school leader.

 - 2 Letters of Recommendation (one that speaks to the applicant’s writing and analysis capacity and another that speaks to the candidate’s contributions to teams)

-- Standardized Test Scores (GRE or MAT) are optional
+- Standardized Test Scores (GRE or MAT) not required

 *Additional application requirements may exist for international applicants